Nursery Decorating: 5 Helpful Hints

 Simplicity is key in the initial phase of the nursery decorating process.
 Incorporating soft, neutral wall colours can help you do this and allow you to feature bright and colourful items that will make the room pop!

 This can be particularly useful for first-time decorators without a theme in mind, allowing you more freedom when you’re out shopping for furniture and other accessories for the nursery.

-A soft, neutral colour will also provide a canvas for vibrant wall stencils or stickers that can help tailor the room to your baby.
+A soft, neutral colour will also provide a canvas for vibrant wall stencils or stickers.

-Statement pieces can help set the tone for the entire room, and allow the theme of your little one’s abode to change over time as they grow and develop their own preferences.
+Statement pieces can help set the tone for the entire room.
+They also allow the theme of your little one’s abode to change over time as they grow and develop their own preferences.

 This could be a floor rug, a giant toy, light shade or even an exciting piece of art.

-A vibrant statement piece set against a light wall colour can contribute to the overall atmosphere of the nursery without permanently altering the functionality of the room.
+A vibrant statement piece set against a light wall colour can contribute to the overall atmosphere of the nursery without permanently altering the room.

-In addition to the essential wardrobe and draw space for your bub’s clothes and linens, it’s important to keep in mind the additional nappies, toys, books and other baby essentials that you’ll inevitably collect along the way.
+In addition to the essential wardrobe and draw space for your bub’s clothes and linens, it’s important to keep the additional nappies, toys, books and other baby essentials in mind.

 Top tip: Soft, decorative baskets are a stylish way to quickly and easily store soft toys, play items and loose blankets.